 Best for Dino Lovers: Natural History Museum

 Let’s have a show of hands—who has a kiddo who loves dinos?
 The Natural History Museum’s Dinosaur Hall is spectacular space, and the multi-media stations are informative and fun for all ages.
 You can also see animal dioramas from all over the world, and be sure to check out the Nature Gardens and Labs.
 Mark your calendars for the NHM's after-hours evenings; that just might be the best time to visit.
+And don't forget to visit the theater featuring Dinosaurs of Antarctica 3D.

 Need to Know: In the spring and summer you won’t want to miss the Butterfly Pavilion (on display until Sept.
 2), where you can get up close and personal with beautiful winged creatures.
 In the fall this becomes the Spider Pavilion—a perfect Halloween adventure!